The “pincode of the world” is 1114. 1 bn people live in Europe, 1 bn in the Americas, 1 bn in Africa, 4 bn in Asia.

 “If [Lambert-Rucki’s crucifix] were the idea [my italics: as distinct from representation] of Christ in a body of bronze, that body would have been finished in those parts that do not appear as well as in those that do.
 The nails would have been real bronze nails, and the attachment of the corpus by them would have been a real attachment.
 This would have been quite easy.
 But no. The nails are nails of appearance only, heads without any function other than visual effect.
 The real attachments are two rough iron pins, one in the left heel and one in the back.”

-I don’t want to drive this point too hard, or be sent into pseuds’ corner, but Jonathan Ive would understand exactly what that passage meant in secular design terms.
+I don’t want to drive this point too hard, or be sent into pseuds’ corner, but Jonathan Ive would understand, in secular design terms, what that passage meant.

 Most of what Jobs said was memorable.
 He didn’t speak corporate jargon.
 Even on the Beatles: “They were four guys that kept each other’s negative tendencies in check; they balanced each other”, and from his challenge to Sculley: did he want to “sell sugar water for the rest of [his] life or come with me and change the world?” to his Stanford commencement speech.